SINISTERX69/ColonNet/README.md

 # ColonNet
-ColonNet is a Deep Learning Model that detects and highlights the instances of bleeding in the small intestine.
+ColonNet is a Deep Learning Model that detects and highlights the instances of bleeding in the Gastrointestinal Tract.

 This project is a submission for The Auto-WCEBleedGen Challenge Ver2 by **Team ColonNet**.